Edward Ryan (barrister): India

 Ryan arrived in India in 1827 and soon established something of a salon.
 Victor Jacquemont was a visitor in 1829.
 Ryan was a keen patron of science, presiding over agricultural and horticultural societies, and a supporter of the Society for the Diffusion of Useful Knowledge.

 Secretary to the Board of Control Thomas Babington Macaulay had drafted a criminal code for India and Ryan's support won him Macaulay's affection.
 Governor-General Lord William Bentinck was also well-disposed and when William Oldnall Russell, his old law-report collaborator, died in 1833, Ryan was appointed Chief Justice of Bengal in his stead.

 He took sides with Macaulay and Charles Trevelyan in their campaign that education in India should be improved by the widespread teaching of English to give the population access to the educational and instructional materials of the English-speaking world.
 From 1835, the three served together on the general committee of public education until Macaulay and Trevelyan left for England in 1838 when Ryan took over as president of the committee.

 England

 Ryan resigned as Chief Justice and returned to England in January 1843 with the intention of acting as assessor to the Judicial Committee of the Privy Council on appeals from the Indian courts.
 Consequently, he was sworn a Privy Councillor.

-He went on to hold offices including:

-Permanent member of the Judicial Committee (1850–1865);

-Member of a Royal Commission on English criminal law (1845);